TaoLearning/ASTRA/Research/roadmap.md

 -   Implement a continuous improvement plan to maintain accreditation standards.
 -   Regularly review and update the curriculum, policies, and procedures.

+5.2 Seek Continuous Improvement Grants

+-   *Apply for grants  that support ongoing program improvement, curriculum updates, and faculty development.
+-   Explore grants from educational foundations, government programs, and industry partners focused on continuous improvement in education.

-5.2 Marketing and Recruitment
+5.3 Marketing and Recruitment

 -   Promote the accredited ASTRA Program to prospective students.
 -   Highlight the program's unique features, accreditation status, and career opportunities.

-5.3 Monitor Compliance
+5.4 Monitor Compliance

 -   Ensure ongoing compliance with accreditation standards.
 -   Prepare for periodic reviews and re-accreditation processes.